Photo by Tabitha Mort from Pexels

 Dahlia Festival

-Swan Island Dahlias in Canby has been growing beautiful blooms for more than 93 years.
-The farm hosts an annual Dahlia Festival.
+Swan Island Dahlias in Canby has been growing beautiful blooms for more than 90 years.
+The farm hosts an annual Dahlia Festival Wednesday through Sunday.
 The festival is free and celebrates the blooming season with live music, food carts, local vendors and classes.
 Parking is free and outside food is allowed.
 And the trip wouldn’t be complete without buying your very own fresh cut bouquet of dahlias.

 2019 Portland Adult Soapbox Derby.
 Photo by Jason DeSomer